-When the same scenario is attempted on User Beam K01 on IS-29e, the interferer can be effective only if within the much smaller K01 coverage area.
-If the interferer is located outside of Beam K01, its signal will not be detected by the IS-29e satellite or it will be received at a diminished level.
-When the interference source is located in Beam K01, other mitigation techniques are possible and are described later in this paper.
+When the same scenario is attempted on an Intelsat Epic satellite, the interferer can be effective only if within the much smaller coverage area.
+If the interferer is located outside of the spot beam, its signal will not be detected by the Intelsat Epic satellite or it will be received at a diminished level.
+When the interference source is located in the spot beam, other mitigation techniques are possible and are described later in this paper.

-To validate out-of-beam mitigation, we operated a hub and a remote terminal in the upper mid-west U.S., on loopback capacity in Beam K01.
+To validate out-of-beam mitigation, we operated a hub and a remote terminal in the upper mid-west U.S., on loopback capacity in a spot beam.
 The remote terminal transmitted a 5 MHz wide carrier of digital video to the hub.
 At the hub, the carrier was received, the video decoded and viewed on a high-resolution monitor.

 Figure 2 shows the uplink and downlink spectrum of this testing.
-IS-29e has an onboard spectrum monitoring system (SMS).
-Intelsat Epic^{NG} satellites continually transmit their SMS data to Intelsat Operations for real time and archival uses.
-In Figure 2, the yellow line is the spectral power received at IS-29e from Beam K01.
+The Intelsat Epic satellite has an onboard spectrum monitoring system (SMS).
+Intelsat Epic satellites continually transmit their SMS data to Intelsat Operations for real time and archival uses.
+In Figure 2, the yellow line is the spectral power received from the spot beam.
 The green trapezoid in Figure 2 is an overlay from Intelsat's asset planning system and represents an approved and allocated carrier.
 The carrier shown is the remote-to-hub video carrier.

-Figure 2 shows the IS-29e Beam K01 downlink spectrum as received at the hub.
+Figure 2 shows the downlink spectrum as received at the hub.
 Figure 2 was taken during nominal operations; the carrier was being properly received and the video quality from remote to hub was excellent.